AsjadSiddiqui/flutterdemo/README.md

 A GlobalKey can only be specified on one widget at a time in the widget tree.
 When the exception was thrown, this was the stack

+# Solution
+  My problem is solved if I can
+  - Login and show busines logic with the best practice.
+Changing the navigator and showing the business logic without internal errors
+  - Logout of the app without glitches and errors